xwiki-contrib/less-vs-sass-benchmark/README.md

 -----
 I am using [JRuby](http://jruby.org/) to runs the [SASS](http://sass-lang.com/) compiler, which is written in Ruby.
 I use the [official SASS port of bootstrap](https://github.com/twbs/bootstrap-sass).

+I am also testing with and without the "cache" option, that do not re-compile files imported via "@import" when they haven't changed.
+Since in XWiki, it may often compute new files. (it seems that LESS does not cache anything).

 Protocol
 -----
 I have both the sources of [Bootstrap](http://getbootstrap.com/) 3.1.1 for Less and Sass.
 I build it 100 times with each preprocessor.